mbjones/open-science-codefest-2014/_posts/2014-09-02-session-template.md

 layout: post
 title: "Session template -- copy me to create a new session"
 description: "Provide a brief sentence overview of the session."
-category: [Data science, Coding, Lightning Talk, Discussion]
+category: Meta
-tags: [software for science]
+tags: [Software for science]
 ---
 {% include JB/setup %}